Azerbaijani forces strike Armenian-controlled Karabakh, raising risk of new Caucasus war | Law-Order

 Azerbaijan sent troops backed by artillery strikes into Armenian-controlled Nagorno-Karabakh on Tuesday in an attempt to bring the breakaway region to heel by force, raising the threat of a new war with its neighbour Armenia.

-Karabakh separatist authorities said 25 people had been killed, including two civilians, and 138 injured due to Baku's military action.
+Reuters could not immediately verify the Azerbaijani battle reports.
+Karabakh separatist authorities said 25 people had been killed, including two civilians, and 80 injured from Baku's military action.
 Inhabitants of some villages had been evacuated, they said.
-Reuters could not verify either side's assertions.
+Reuters could not verify these assertions.

-It was not clear whether Baku's actions would trigger a full-scale conflict dragging in Armenia.
-But there were signs of political fallout in Yerevan where Armenian Prime Minister Nikol Pashinyan - viewed as too pro-Western by Russia, Armenia's traditional supporter - spoke of calls for a coup against him.
-Some Armenians gathered in Yerevan, the capital of Armenia, to demand action from the government amid reports of clashes between police and crowds.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)